Independent educational resource. Not affiliated with IBM, Ponemon Institute, or any security vendor.

 Cost multiplier: 1.4x

 The cost curve accelerates after 60 days because investigation scope expands, more data is potentially exposed, and remediation complexity increases.
 Organizations with UEBA (User and Entity Behavior Analytics) detect insider threats 60% faster on average, which directly translates to lower containment costs.
+Per-incident figures above are modeled estimates anchored to the Ponemon 2026 per-incident average (~$780K) scaled by containment time; the 2026 report finds the average insider incident now takes 67 days to contain and only 13% of cases are contained within 30 days.

 Insider Threat Cost by Industry